skinez3/PocketSmartHome/README.md

 4. Flash the code using an FTDI / TTL programmer.
 5. Open the Serial Monitor (115200 baud) to find the local IP address.
 6. Navigate to http://<YOUR_ESP32_IP> in any web browser to view the live feed.

+## Home Assistant Integration

+Pocket Smart Home can be fully integrated into the Home Assistant ecosystem and managed via the official mobile app.

+* **Sensors & Firmware:** The DHT11 temperature/humidity sensor and PIR motion detector are configured using the ESPHome platform for seamless communication with the smart home server.
+* **Camera Feed:** The live HTTP video stream can be added to the Home Assistant dashboard by configuring a Generic Camera integration pointing to http://<YOUR_ESP32_IP>.
+* **Mobile Access:** Once deployed on a local server, all sensor data, motion alerts, and the live camera feed are accessible remotely through the Home Assistant mobile application.

 ## Documentation